Isaiah 47 – Babylon Brought Low

 ii.
 How many greatly underestimate the blazing strength of God’s judgment!
 We see the same tragic thinking among those who say, “I won’t mind going to hell.
 I’ll party there with all my friends!”
 Some have even said that they will ski on the lake of fire!
 They think the fires of judgment will somehow be useful or comforting, but they are making a deadly mistake.
 Can there be a more dangerous sin?

 c.
-No one shall save you: What a final sentence!
-And if we will not find our salvation in the LORD; if we will not look to Him and be saved, then certainly no one shall save you.
+No one shall save you: What a sobering final sentence.
+This is true for all who will not find their salvation in the LORD; if you will not look to Him and be saved, then certainly no one shall save you.